Features Skin Read Blog Support Download for iOS

 The Timing Protocol That Actually Makes Sense

 If you're new to either ingredient, start slow.
-Alternate tretinoin and azelaic acid on different nights, applying each only 1–2 times per week, then gradually increase frequency as your skin builds tolerance.
+Alternate tretinoin and azelaic acid on different nights, applying each only 1 to 2 times per week, then gradually increase frequency as your skin builds tolerance.
 This isn't because they're incompatible.
 It's because introducing two potent actives at once is how you wreck your barrier.

 Once your skin tolerates both individually, you have options.
 The most common schedule is applying azelaic acid in the mornings and tretinoin at night instead of layering them together.
 This spreads the actives across the day, giving each one clean skin to work on without competition.

 Some dermatologists prescribe them layered on the same night.
 Generally, azelaic acid can be applied first, followed by tretinoin, because azelaic acid can help mitigate potential irritation or sensitivity caused by the retinoid.
-Wait 10–15 minutes between applications so each absorbs fully.
+Wait 10 to 15 minutes between applications so each absorbs fully.

-The practical move: Start by alternating nights for 4–6 weeks.
+The practical move: Start by alternating nights for 4 to 6 weeks.
 If your skin shows no irritation, progress to morning azelaic acid and nighttime tretinoin.
 If you want to layer them at night, add that only after your skin proves it can handle daily use of both separately.
 Your barrier tells you when it's ready.
 Tightness, flaking, or stinging means you moved too fast.

 The combination works because each ingredient compensates for the other's weaknesses.
 Tretinoin accelerates turnover but can inflame.
 Azelaic acid calms inflammation while targeting bacteria.